compsoc-edinburgh/typesig-website/pages/resources/lang-workshop/step2.md

 It's perfectly possible to build a parser that operates directly on an input string, and that's the model we've operated under so far.
 But, the task of parsing is usually simpler if we first convert our input string into a list of *tokens* — strings that are syntactically important to our grammar — and run our parser on that instead of a list of characters.
+This way, our parser doesn't need to work out if the character it's looking at is part of a symbol or a literal, as that job has already been done for it.≈
 This process is called *lexing*, and a program that does lexing is called a *lexer*.
+Luckily for us, lexing is straightforward for most grammars.

+For example, consider the simple Python-like expression: `result = (1 * 2) + 3`.
+During the lexing process, this expression would be broken down into the following tokens:
+- `result (an identifier)
+- `=` (an assignment operator)
+- `(` (an open bracket)
+- `1` (an integer literal)
+- `*` (an addition operator)
+- `2` (an integer literal)
+- `)` (an open bracket)
+- `+` (an addition operator)
+- `3` (an integer literal)

+The lexer identifies each of these components based on predefined rules, such as recognizing that anything starting with a letter is an identifier, while sequences of digits represent integer literals.
+These rules are derived from the grammar of the language; specifically, every terminal symbol in the grammar becomes a token type.
+Additionally, the lexer ignores any whitespace that may appear between tokens.

+The token types for our S-Expression syntax will be symbols, integer literals, open bracket, and close bracket.
-Luckily for us, lexing is straightforward for most grammars, and for S-Expressions in particular, there's a neat hack that does almost the whole thing for us!
+For S-Expressions in particular, there's a neat hack which performs most of the work of a lexer for us!

 Remember how most things in our syntax were whitespace separated?
 The only real exception to this is the brackets delimiting an S-Expression.